 Lip Balm with SPF

 I always forget my lips when I put on sunscreen… ack.
-I got this one from Aesop (with SPF 30) and I love it.
+I love Supergoop’s lip gloss with SPF 50!

 A Natural Looking Mascara